thatInfrastructureGuy/redeploy-operator/README.md

 Redeploy Operator basically adds a label to PodSpec field in deployments.
 This triggers a deployment rollout.
 Type of rollout depends on `MaxSurge` and `MaxUnavailable` fields in your deployments.

-The label you will see added is the datetime field.
+The label you will see added is the datetime (UTC) field.
 Eg:   `redeployed: 2018-08-07-05_28_41`

 ### Limitations: